 As you look for the perfect 55 gallon tank filter for you, consider looking for a filter that can support the type of filtration you are prioritizing.
 There are three different types of filtration: biological filtration, mechanical filtration, and chemical filtration.

-In chemical filtration, the removal of unwanted toxins in the tank’s water happens through two ways, the chemical resin, and the chemical media.
+In chemical filtration, the removal of unwanted toxins in the tank’s water happens through two ways, the chemical resin and the chemical media.
 By placing a chemical resin in your tank, chemicals are able to affect the overall quality of water by breaking down the excess nutrients in the water or eliminating unwanted chemicals entirely through treatment.
 This can also be done by using a filter media in your tank filter, as the water passing through it are thoroughly improved.

 Mechanical filtration if the removal of the wastes that are floating around the tank through the filter media.
 These wastes can be anything from fish excrement, live plant debris, leftover food or just your garden-variety dead fish parts.
 With mechanical filtration, these floaters are sucked by the filter and are then trapped in the filter media.
-The rule of the thumb of mechanical filter media: the bigger your filter media, the bigger floaters they trap.
-And while this might be good at times, overall it leaves the smaller debris free-floating around the tank.
+The rule of thumb of mechanical filter media: the bigger your filter media, the bigger floaters they trap.
+And while this might be good at times, overall, it leaves the smaller debris free-floating around the tank.
 This is why I opt for the smaller, finer media.
-They might need a little more cleaning from time to time but they are able to filter every debris out there.
+They might need a little more cleaning from time to time, but they are able to filter every debris out there.

-Biological filtration occurs from inside the tanks, with the help of our little helpers, the beneficial bacteria.
+Biological filtration occurs from inside the tanks with the help of our little helpers, the beneficial bacteria.
 These beneficial bacteria and microorganisms are responsible for helping avoid toxic build-up and in helping in the tank’s nitrogen cycle.
-By giving them proper space to make a colony, we are able to provide our tank with a natural partner in converting the harmful toxins to harmless compounds.
+By giving them proper space to make a colony, we are able to provide our tank with a natural partner in converting harmful toxins to harmless compounds.
 Improving both the water’s quality chemically and physically, opting for a filter that is able to support the tank’s biological filtration is a great move for those who are in need of a trusty sidekick in keeping their tanks clean.

 These are some of the factors to consider and things to look for when searching for the perfect filter for your 55 gallon tank.
 If you care about the environment you create for your little fish friends, then make sure to keep all these in mind as you stroll to the pet store nearest to you!

-In conclusion, the products mentioned above are just some of the best filter for 55 gallon aquarium in the market today.
+In conclusion, the products mentioned above are just some of the best filter for 55 gallon aquariums in the market today.
 They all perform admirably and are certainly worth every penny.
 If you are a seasoned hobbyist, you will find that some of the features on these filters are tailored to your specific needs.
 However, before operating the said filters, you have to read the instructions thoroughly in order to prevent accidents that may compromise the quality of the filter’s performance.
 If there are some things that are unclear to you, always feel free to contact the manufacturers.
-This way, they can provide you the exact detail on how to go about some issues with your 55 gallon aquarium filter without experiencing a hassle.
+This way, they can provide you with the exact detail on how to go about some issues with your 55 gallon aquarium filter without experiencing a hassle.